code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-course4/5/Teacher.md

 Live preview (once saved to dropbox) is at http://staging.code.org/curriculum/course4 Don't share this URL!
 -->

-<%= partial('curriculum_header', :title=> 'Envelope Variables', :unplugged=>true,:disclaimer=>'Basic lesson time includes activity only.
+<%= partial('curriculum_header', :title=> 'Abstraction with Mad Glibs', :unplugged=>true,:disclaimer=>'Basic lesson time includes activity only.
 Introductory and Wrap-Up suggestions can be used to delve deeper when time allows.', :time=>20) %>

 [content]

 ## Lesson Overview
-Variables allow for a lot of freedom in computer science.
-This lesson helps to explain what variables are and how we can use them in many different ways.
-Use this activity before (or in conjunction with) the lesson on abstraction to really hit the idea home.
+Abstraction is one of the most important skills for a computer scientist to understand.
+This activity will have your students analyzing stories for differences so that they can abstract them away.
+Those abstracted stories become templates for fun and crazy new ones.

 [summary]